TouchCopy is not displaying my iPhone messages, Contacts, Calendars or Notes

 If TouchCopy is not displaying your iPhone messages, notes and calendars...

-Please be advised that TouchCopy12 is not compatible with devices running iOS10, and so will be unable to access data such as Messages or Contacts.
-For iOS10 compatibility, TouchCopy16 is required.
+Please be advised that TouchCopy 12 will not be able to access data such as Messages or Contacts for devices updated to iOS 10.
+For iOS 10 compatibility, TouchCopy 16 is required.

 If you followed the steps above and your messages are still not displayed or TouchCopy indicates that your iPhone contains no messages, contacts or calendars, it is possible that TouchCopy is attempting to read a corrupted backup of your iPhone data.
 The solution of this is to delete any iTunes backups made of your device and then try again.